 To fix the 0x0000007B error, you need to boot from any Windows installation media or a boot disk (for example, MsDaRT).
 If you have booted your computer from the install media, you will need to press Shift + F10

-on the first screen of the installation wizard (then you select a language and keyboard layout).
+on the first screen of the installation wizard (then select a language and keyboard layout).
 The command prompt window will appear and you will need to run the command:

 Regedit.exe